Drug metabolism: Enzyme induction and inhibition

+Clinical significance

+Drug-drug interactions

 Typically, drug-drug interactions are formally quantified by comparing the observed combined effect of two co-administered drugs against a theoretical baseline of no interaction.
 This concept, commonly referred to as the additive effect, explains the synergistic interaction, or lack thereof, between drugs.
 In order to validly quantify the effect, two primary null models are used: loewe additivity and bliss independence.
 Loewe additivity (dosage additivity) postulates that if two drugs share the same mechanism of action, their combined effects should be identical to the effect achieved from taking a higher dose of either drug alone.
 Bliss independence (response additivity) postulates that if two drugs act independently of each other, their combined effect should be the product of their individual effects.
 Both models identify two combined effects that signal a true drug interaction, as they deviate from the additive baseline: a synergistic effect, where the observed combined effect is greater than predicted which results in higher efficacy or toxicity levels; and an antagonistic effect, where the observed combined effect is less than predicted which often results in drug therapy problems.

 The therapeutic index (TI) of a drug is the measurement of its efficacy, calculated as the ratio of the median toxic dose (TD_{50}) to the median effective dose (ED_{50}).
 Various Cytochrome P450 metabolic enzymes are inhibited or induced by many drugs.
 For example, chronic alcohol consumption will induce Cytochrome P450 enzymes, like CYP2E1, which enhances the metabolism of ethanol.
 As a consequence, the induction of CYP2E1 will increase a person's tolerance levels and reduce the toxicity of ethanol.
 Additionally, CYP2E1 is involved with the metabolism of acetaldehyde (CH₃CHO), a metabolite of alcohol that is highly reactive and toxic, which can contribute to an alcohol-induced liver injury along with overoxidation.

 Various physiological and pathological factors can also affect drug metabolism.
 Physiological factors that can influence drug metabolism include age, individual variation (e.g., pharmacogenetics), enterohepatic circulation, nutrition, sex differences or gut microbiota.
 This last factor has significance because gut microorganisms are able to chemically modify the structure of drugs through degradation and biotransformation processes, thus altering the activity and toxicity of drugs.
 These processes can decrease the efficacy of drugs, as is the case of digoxin in the presence of Eggerthella lenta (E. lenta) in the microbiota.
 Genetic variation (polymorphism) accounts for some of the variability in the effect of drugs.
 An example of polymorphism affecting drug metabolism is the alcohol flush reaction caused by the ALDH2 genetic mutation.
 The ALDH2 genetic mutation is prevalent among east Asians and causes a reduced activity of aldehyde dehydrogenase (ALDH), which assists in breaking down acetaldehyde (CH₃CHO).
-Approximately 560 million people (8% of the world's current population) have this genetic mutation, which poses various health risks like metabolic disorders or an increase cancer risk.
+As of 2019, approximately 560 million people (8% of the world's population in 2019) had this genetic mutation, which posed various health risks like metabolic disorders or an increased cancer risk.